ryangraham/credz/README.md

 ## Goals

 I started this project because I got frustrated trying to install the popular java CLI on Catalina.
 I pivoted to a few different python competitors and quickly ran into bugs I didn't want to fix.
 So I'd like to make this _easier_, but only time will tell.
-Please file issues in github as you run across them and I will try to respond on the weekend. :beer:
+Please [file issues](https://github.com/ryangraham/credz/issues/new) as you run across them. :beer: